 Magnesium l-threonate has been around only since 2010.

-So unlike many other natural supplements, it has no history of traditional or medicinal use.
+So, unlike many other supplements, it does not have a long history of use.

 This makes research results more important than usual.